How to create your

 Looped conversations - have you restricted the number of messages between the agents?

 It's incredibly rare, but agents can sometimes get into a loop and constantly message each other.
-To prevent this, you should use the latest LLMs (avoid GPT 3.5-turbo) and set a hard limit on the number of messages between agents.
+To prevent this, you should use the latest LLMs, avoid using small language models, and set a hard limit on the number of messages between agents.
 This will automatically break any message loops that occur and prevent unnecessary costs.

 The above isn't an exhaustive list, but they're worth considering to ensure that your project is ready for deployment.